Dinh282/personal-journal/README.md

 2. Fill in an email and a secure password along with your first and last name to give the account profile some information.
 3. Once you've created an account then you'll be brought to the dashboard where you can scroll through your current journals or create a new one.
 4. Once you've created a new journal, you can then create a new entry with a title and start writing like you would normally.
-5. The Jounral and the entries themselves will be saved within your profile and you will be able to come back and edit, delete or create a new entry at any time.
+5. The Journal and the entries themselves will be saved within your profile and you will be able to come back and edit, delete or create a new entry at any time.
 6. You can make as many journals as you want and just remember, while typing may not have the same feel as writing, it allows you to epmty your mind much faster!

 ## Motivation